hth313/OS4/doc/basics.rst

 A routine may need to deal with possible error conditions.
 For flexibility it may be better to return with some error condition rather than displaying an error message.
-The caller may have another way of dealing with a failure than showing an error message.
+The caller may have a better way of dealing with a failure than showing an error message.

 Due to the nature of the Nut CPU it turns out that it is often easy to do this by returning to different locations rather than returning some kind of error code.
-At the call site it looks like this:
+At a call site it may look like this:

 .. code-block:: ca65